PSO-Convolutional Neural Networks with Heterogeneous Learning Rate: Proposed Methods

 Given a (continuous) function $L\,:\,\mathbb{R}^D\longrightarrow \mathbb{R}$ and a (compact) subset $S\subset \mathbb{R}^D$, define

 as the subset of points that minimize $L$ in $S$, i.e., $L(z)\leq L(w)$ for any $z\in \mathcal{Y}\subset S$ and $w\in S$.

 We consider a collection of neural networks collaborating in a distributed manner to minimize a Loss function $L$.
-The neural networks are trained in two phases: i) \textbf{[warm up phase]} each neural network is trained via (stochastic) gradient descent; ii)\textbf{[PSO phase]} the algorithm executes an intermediate step of SGD followed by a step of PSO-based cooperation: the vector of weights of each neural network can be cast as the position of a particle in $\mathbb{R}^D$, where $D$ is the number of weights (and dimension of the phase space), and the dynamics of the particles (or neural networks) follow equation~\eqref{eq:PSO}.
-Figure~\ref{fig:nnn} illustrates the general idea.
+The neural networks are trained in two phases: i) \textbf{[regular phase]} each neural network is trained via (stochastic) gradient descent; ii)\textbf{[PSO phase]} the algorithm executes an intermediate step of SGD followed by a step of PSO-based cooperation: the vector of weights of each neural network can be cast as the position of a particle in $\mathbb{R}^D$, where $D$ is the number of weights (and dimension of the phase space), and the dynamics of the particles (or neural networks) follow equation~\eqref{eq:PSO}.
+Figure~\ref{fig:nnn}

+illustrates the general idea.
 More concretely, the update rule is given by the following dynamics

 where $v^{(n)}(t)\in\mathbb{R}^{D}$ is the velocity vector of particle $n$ at time $t$; $\psi^{(n)}(t)$ is an intermediate velocity computed from the gradient of the Loss function at $x^{(n)}(t)$; $\phi^{(n)}(t)$ is the intermediate position computed from the intermediate velocity $\psi^{(n)}(t)$; $r(t)\overset{i.i.d.}\sim {\sf Uniform}\left(\left[0,1\right]\right)$ is randomly drawn from the interval $\left[0,1\right]$ and we assume that the sequence $r(0)$, $r(1)$, $r(2)$, $\ldots$ is i.i.d.; $P^{(n)}(t)\in\mathbb{R}^D$ represents the \emph{best} position visited up until time $t$ by particle $n$, i.e., the position with the minimum value of the Loss function over all previous positions $x^{(n)}(0),\,x^{(n)}(1),\,\ldots,\,x^{(n)}(t)$; $P_{g}^{(n)}(t)$ represents its nearest-neighbors' counterpart, i.e., the best position across all previous positions of the particle $n$ jointly with its corresponding nearest-neighbors~$\bigcup_{s\leq t} \mathcal{N}\left(n,s\right)$ up until time $t$: